petergregg/Content/Blog/Articles/Structured logging with Serilog and Seq and Event Viewing with Elasticsearch Logstash Grafana and Opserver in Docker.md

 ## Prerequisites

 The following prerequisites will be required to complete this tutorial:
-- Visual Studio 2022 Community.
+- Visual Studio 2022 Community with the ASP.NET and web development workload.
 If you don't have Visual Studio installed, [download Visual Studio for free](https://visualstudio.microsoft.com/vs/community/) before you begin.
 - Windows Subsystem for Linux (WSL).
 If you don't have WSL installed, [download Docker WSL for free](https://learn.microsoft.com/en-us/windows/wsl/install) before you begin.
 - Docker Desktop.
 If you don't have Docker Desktop installed, [download Docker Desktop for free](https://docs.docker.com/desktop/install/windows-install/) before you begin.